 Many owners don’t believe their cat would jump from an open window and typically they won’t deliberately leap from a great height.
 However, it is possible for a cat to become fixated on a bird or other object and leap without realising or accidentally slip and fall.

 Facial trauma (broken jaws, teeth, hard palate fractures)

 Interestingly, it has been observed that the greatest injury results from falls from two to seven stories.
 After this, injuries either level off or decrease.
 It is believed that in cats falling greater than seven stories have reached their terminal velocity of fall, at which point the vestibular apparatus is no longer stimulated.
 Prior to reaching terminal velocity, continued vestibular stimulation is believed to result in limb rigidity and failure to maximally prepare for a horizontal landing.
 After reaching maximum velocity, it is believed that cats assume a less rigid, more horizontal posture.
 These cats are more prepared for landing and have the force of impact evenly distributed throughout the body, preventing an increase, and in some cases causing a decrease in the number of injuries.

 About 90% of cats affected by high-rise syndrome will survive , although this certainly isn’t a reason to become lax when it comes to giving cats access to high ledges etc. Injuries can be serious, extremely painful and traumatic for the cat, not to mention expensive for you.
 And there is still a chance that the fall will kill your cat.

 How can I avoid high-rise syndrome?

-- Place screen on all windows & balconies which cats have access to.
+Place screen on all windows and balconies which cats have access to.

-- Regularly check that the screens are still fitted tightly & have no holes in which your cat can get through.
+Regularly check that the screens are still fitted tightly and have no holes in which your cat can get through.